-Welcome to the Dorset wide EU Settlement Scheme homepage.
-The aim of this project has been to provide practical help and support to vulnerable EU citizens applying for ‘Settled’ or ‘Pre-settled’ status under the new EU Settlement Scheme.
-The project has been funded by the Home Office who have put £9m of grant funding in place for organisations, such as ourselves, in order to reach and support vulnerable and at-risk people.
+Welcome to the Citizens Advice BCP EU Settlement Scheme homepage.
+The aim of this project is to provide practical help and support to residents across BCP and Dorset to vulnerable EU citizens who are applying for ‘Settled’ or ‘Pre-settled’ status under the EU Settlement Scheme.

-It is free to apply to the EU Settlement Scheme, however, the scheme has now closed and is only open to late applications where there are reasonable grounds for missing the deadline.
+Although the deadline for initial applications to the scheme has passed, it still open to late applications where there are reasonable grounds for missing the deadline.
 Therefore, should you still need to apply – Do not delay as you may still be eligible to dependant on your reasons for being late to apply.
+We can assist you to make a late application.

 Making an application